flashbots/suave-specs/specs/rigil/precompiles.md

 Address: `0x0000000000000000000000000000000043000001`

 Submits bytes as JSONRPC message to the specified URL with the specified method.
 As this call is intended for bundles, it also signs the params and adds `X-Flashbots-Signature` header, as usual with bundles.
-Regular eth bundles don&#39;t need any processing to be sent.
+Regular eth bundles don't need any processing to be sent.

 ```solidity
 function submitBundleJsonRPC(string memory url, string memory method, bytes memory params) internal view returns (bytes memory)